Find a Therapist for Anxiety in Seattle

 1728 East Madison Street, Seattle, Washington 98122

 Randi Specterman is a Psychologist in Seattle, Washington and has been in practice for 25 years.
-They treat Anxiety, Financial Concerns, Grief and Loss.
+They treat Anxiety, Perfectionism, Avoidant/Restrictive Food Intake Disorder.

 Mindfulness-Oriented, Psychodynamic, Somatic Psychologist helping students for over 25 years with academic, career, relationship and personal growth.